 All students are required to follow all Averett University health and safety protocols.
-Please refer to Appendix M for all university guidelines and protocols related to the COVID-19 situation.
+For Covid-19 related issues see Appendix L for the Acknowledgement of Risk.

-The student is required to self-disclose any conditions which may impact his or her health, including, but not limited to, an immunosuppressed status, seizures, diabetes, or pregnancy.
+The student is required to self-disclose any conditions which may impact his or her health, including, but not limited to, accidents, surgery, an immunosuppressed status, seizures, diabetes, or pregnancy.
 Annually, documentation of selected vaccinations, such as influenza, may be required, and tuberculin sensitivity testing.
-If the student has any change in his/her health status, they must notify the BSN Clinical Coordinator and/or the SON Assistant Dean Undergraduate Programs immediately.
+If the student has any change in his/her health status, they must notify the BSN Clinical Coordinator and/or the Dean of the School of Nursing immediately.

-Failure of the student to disclose updated health information poses a threat to the student's and patients' safety and security, therefore, could result in the student being dismissed from the nursing major.
+Failure of the student to disclose updated health information poses a threat to the students and patients' safety and security, therefore, could result in the student being dismissed from the nursing major.